RobustoFramework/Robusto/README.md

 3. See if any of your MCU:s match the platform.ini ones (can also try using platform.ini.all)<br />
 4. Run the examples. <br />

-For more general information, the [Robusto web site](https://robustoframework.github.io/Robusto/index.html) holds everything togetether.
+For more general information, the [Robusto web site](https://robustoframework.github.io/Robusto/index.html) will hold everything together.
+_(bit of a work in progress currently)_

 <!-- omit from toc -->
 # Table of contents